-The guiding philosophy of the Hal and Inge Marcus School of Engineering is to provide both a strong fundamental liberal arts foundation and a strong technical education.
-The liberal arts portion of the program emphasizes ethical values, team work, effective communication, problem-solving skills and service to society and is administered in a supportive environment.
+The philosophy of the Hal and Inge Marcus School of Engineering is to provide both a strong fundamental liberal arts foundation and a strong technical education.
+The liberal arts portion of the program emphasizes ethical values, teamwork, effective communication, problem-solving skills and service to society and is administered in a supportive environment.
 It provides the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context.
 The professional portion of the program is student centered, recognizing, supporting and developing the unique strengths and capabilities of each individual.
 Additionally, the professional's role in the team, in the company and in society is a common thread that lends cohesion to the programs.

-An important component of engineering education is the development of an appreciation of societal, ethical and moral issues that accompany engineering professional practice.
-Hence, in addition to scientific and engineering subjects, students complete a total of 30 credit hours in the liberal arts, including English and literature, humanities and social studies, art, religion and philosophy.
-These courses are not taken at random but with the specific intent of developing skills necessary for graduates to function effectively in a diverse work environment.
-The expected outcomes of the undergraduate curriculum are given on the school's website: www.stmartin.edu/engineering.
+An important component of engineering education is the development of an appreciation of societal, ethical and moral issues that accompany professional practice.
+Hence, in addition to science, technology, mathematics, and engineering subjects, students complete more than 30 credit hours in the liberal arts, including English and literature, humanities and social studies, art, religion and philosophy.
+These courses are not taken at random, but with the specific intent of developing skills necessary for graduates to function effectively in a diverse work environment.
+The expected outcomes of the undergraduate curriculum are given on the school's website: www.stmartin.edu/engineering and in each program's section in the catalog.